 Directions:

-- Grill the corn as described in the classic recipe.
+- Grill the corn as in the classic recipe.

-- Once cooked, spread a layer of mayonnaise over each ear of corn.
+- Once it’s cooked, spread a layer of mayo over each ear.

-- Sprinkle cotija cheese and chili powder generously, serving with lime wedges.
+- Sprinkle with cotija cheese and chili powder.
+Serve with lime wedges.

 Herb and Garlic Butter Grilled Corn